DLFDK/lythfrederiksen-com/src/posts/2022-10-04/_index.md

 On average the sites stand to save 1.2 MB.
 Do you have any idea how much website you can get for one-point-two megabytes?!
 Well, it’s a lot!
 Even an image-heavy landing page should be able to fit within that budget if below-the-fold content is deferred.

-Alright, let’s move to the performance numbers collected from real world users.
-Like the synthetic results above, we’ll be looking at numbers from mobile devices.
+There’s a lot of data to look at in a single audit let alone 3373, and there’s no doubt potential for many interesting comparisons and analyses.
+For now, however, let’s move briskly along to the performance numbers collected from real world users.

-PSI classifies the quality of user experiences into three buckets - Slow, Average, Fast.
-The specific criteria used are available here.
+PSI classifies the quality of user experiences into three buckets - Slow, Average, Fast - and  reports the proportion of users in each.
+[The specific criteria used are available here](https://developers.google.com/speed/docs/insights/v5/about).
 The numbers below show the average distribution across these buckets for each metric.

 <figure class="le">
     <div class="le__group">